Xpress Motorsports

 Xpress Motorsports was a NASCAR Craftsman Truck Series team.
 The team won the Truck Series championship in 2002 and 2003 with Mike Bliss and Travis Kvapil, respectively.
-The team was owned by Steve Coulter until 2004, when he sold the team to its then manager Dave Fuge Sr. Fuge Sr owned the team until 2007 when he sold it to J. B. Scott.
+The team was owned by Steve Coulter until 2004, when he sold the team to its then manager Dave Fuge Sr. Fuge Sr owned the team until 2007 when he sold it to Joe Scott.
 In late 2009 the team was again sold to Sprint Cup Series driver Kyle Busch.

 Beginnings

 Xpress was formed in 1996, when Coulter founded the team to promote his company, IWX Motor Freight.
 Randy Tolsma was hired to drive the No. 61 Chevrolet Silverado at Phoenix, and finished 29th after an early crash.
 Tolsma was named the team's full-time driver in 1997, but only qualified for one-third of the first nine races of the season.
 Dave Fuge was hired as Crew Chief to rebuild the team and they rebounded to capture his first career win at Mesa Marin Raceway.
 The team continued to run in 1998 with Tolsma driving and had ten top-tens and one pole position when they announced they were closing down their truck team at the end of the season to run the Busch Series.
 Tolsma left after 22 races, and they switched to the No. 61, fielding entries for Rick McCray, Stan Boyd, Blake Bainbridge.